Members’ Voluntary Winding Up

 Companies can be dissolved voluntarily either by “Striking Off” or “Winding Up”.
 Although both winding up and striking off result in a company ceasing to exist, they are very different processes and should not be confused with each other.

-what is Striking Off
+What is Striking Off

 Striking off is applicable to private companies that are not actively engaged in business and have no assets or liabilities.
 Such companies can apply to the Singapore Registrar of Companies – Accounting and Corporate Regulatory Authority (ACRA) – for removal from the register.
 This procedure is easier, quicker, and more cost-effective, making it suitable for small or dormant companies that meet specific requirements.